Colleges by Location

 Need-based

 Need-based college-administered scholarship and grant aid at J. F. Drake State Community and Technical College isn't available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $2,401,406, and state $20,439.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,401,406, and state $20,439.
 The students of J. F. Drake State Community and Technical College received the -institutional need-based aid in the amount of $97,222, and external in the amount of $46,006.

 Majors